Skip to main content

 Nam Yong Keng Temple, Klang Selangor, Malaysia

-In mid-November this year, Hian Eng Taoist Group was honoured to conduct a thanksgiving ritual for Nam Yong Keng Temple located at Klang Central in Selangor State of Malaysia on invitation.
+In mid-November this year, the Hian Eng Taoist Group was honored to conduct a thanksgiving ritual at Nam Yong Keng Temple, located in Klang Central, Selangor State, Malaysia, upon invitation.

-The main deity of the temple is Hui Ze Choon Ong 惠泽尊王, the Ancestral God of Chinese Surname Ye 叶族祖佛.
+The main deity of the temple is Hui Ze Choon Ong 惠澤尊王, the Ancestral God of the Chinese Surname Ye 葉氏祖佛.

-Before the grand ritual, the temple management has engaged a puppet performance service of Master Huang Zhen Cai 黄振财师傅, the 5th Generation leader of a famous puppet troupe in Johore State of Malaysia.
+Before the grand ritual, the temple management engaged the puppet performance service of Master Huang Zhen Cai 黄振財師傅, the 5th Generation leader of a famous puppet troupe in Johore State, Malaysia.

-The main ritual of thanksgiving lasted for 3 days.
-It basically involves prayer to bless the livings and to salvage the spirits from sufferings.
-Taoist believes in the harmony between the Yang aka Positive Energy and the Ying aka Negative Energy so as to achieve a state of tranquility between both realm.
+The main ritual of thanksgiving lasted for three days.
+It primarily involves prayers to bless the living and to alleviate the suffering of spirits.
+Taoists believe in harmony between Yang (Positive Energy) and Yin (Negative Energy) to achieve tranquility in both realms.

 The grand finale of the ritual was crossing a seven-star bridge.
-I was told that the temple has never performed the crossing bridge blessing ceremony since it was established more than 40 years ago.
-Many pilgrims turned out for the event and they enjoyed the crossing.
+I was told that the temple had never performed the crossing bridge blessing ceremony since it was established more than 40 years ago.
+Many pilgrims turned out for the event, and they enjoyed the crossing.

-We wish to express our sincere gratitude to the temple management of its hospitality and warmth reception.
-We hope that the temple will reach its greatest height to promote the right teachings of Taoism.
+We wish to express our sincere gratitude to the temple management for their hospitality and warm reception.
+We hope that the temple will continue to thrive and promote the true teachings of Taoism.

 Comments